Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Methods

 \subsection{Fermi-edge fit}

-During the band map analysis for a fixed photon energy $h\nu$ and polarization $\boldsymbol{\epsilon}$, it is beneficial to have the photointensity as a function of the electron energy $E-\mu$, which is written as $P(E,\eta)$ in Eq.~\eqref{eq:photointensity} of the main text.
+During the band map analysis for a fixed photon energy $h\nu$ and polarization $\boldsymbol{\epsilon}$, it is beneficial to have the photointensity as a function of the electron energy $E-\mu$, which is written as $P(E,\eta)$ in Eq.~\eqref{eq:photointensity}.
 Here, we outline how $P(E,\eta)$ can be obtained, and highlight possible sources of bias in establishing the relation between $E$ and $E^{\mathrm{kin}}$.
 Integration over the momentum results in the angle-integrated photointensity:

 where we define the shorthand notation $D(E) \equiv B(E) + f(E) \sum_{n} |M_n(E)|^2 A_n(E)$.
 However, for a given work function $\Phi$, the energy measured by the detector is $E^{\rm{kin}}$, yielding: